 Now they are many people debating and fighting regarding what to eat and what not to eat.
 But is it really difficult to know what we eat as Vaishnavas!?

 Our Archaya and Founder of ISKCON gave us clear instructions what we need to offer Krishna.
 So when he said that Krishna wants milk , why not offer Him!?

 Many leaders in the institution are living a vegan lifestyle like Sivarama Swami, Devamrta Swami, Hrdayananda Swami and others and are also promoting to stop drinking milk because they say “it’s not ahimsa”, but what would Prabhupada say!?

-For my part I can understand because for myself I was following the vegan style of life.
+For my part I can understand that because for myself I was following the vegan style of life.
 But again even if the milk is poisoned with animal ingredients and the cow was not treated well, we have to give Krishna what He wants.